 Cambridge (2009)

 In February 2009 I accepted an appointment as fellow associate at the University of Cambridge Judge Business School.
-This is a honorary position that allows me to conduct activities in Cambridge while keeping my professorship in Budapest.
-Being associated with Cambridge is a great honor and privilege, so I am very happy with this arrangement.
+This was a honorary position that allowed me to conduct activities in Cambridge while keeping my professorship in Budapest.
+Being associated with Cambridge was a great honor and privilege for me.

-Cambridge is among the most highly esteemed universities in the world and has garnered a total of 87 Nobel prizes.
+Cambridge is among the most highly esteemed universities in the world and has garnered more than 120 Nobel prizes.
 In 2009, Cambridge celebrated its 800th anniversary.
 Physicists Isaac Newton, Robert Maxwell and Ernest Rutherford, biologists Francis Crick and James Watson, economists Alfred Marshall and John Maynard Keynes, philosophers Bertrand Russell, Alfred North Whitehead and Ludwig Wittgenstein – all of these intellectuals icons held positions in Cambridge.
 With minimal exaggerations one can say that modern science was made by Cambridge scholars.

 For October-November 2009, I stayed at the Judge Business School in Cambridge.
 I enjoyed both the atmosphere of the university and city, made many new contacts, and worked on several projects. during my stay.
 I collaborated with Helen Haugh and Jane Collier who had earlier invited me to the Judge Business School.
 My overall impression of Cambridge was that of a superb academic setting replete with groundbreaking creativity in scientific research.